sghall/react-compound-slider/docs/src/pages/getting-started/features.md

 - Supports mouse and touch events ✓
   - Supports IE9+, Chrome, Firefox & Safari

+- Support keyboard events ✓
+  - Handles can be moved using arrow keys

 - Create any type of slider ✓
   - One API for all sliders types
   - Single value slider